veltzer/demos-linux/src/examples_standalone/lib_init_fini_new/README.md

-# New library initalisation and cleanup feature
+# New library initialization and cleanup feature

-This demostration show that:
+This demonstration show that:
 * any function in a shared object that you want called before an application starts to use your shared object can be labeled with `__attribute__(constructor)`.
 * the same goes for finishing `(__attribute__(destructor))`.